BDC Hamburger Icon

 6 things to keep in mind about workplace competition

-Some people feel that competition drives excellence, while others feel that gamification is the future of the workplace and can improve employee engagement and motivation.
-In reality, there’s no one-size-fits-all approach for motivating employees.
+Some business leaders feel that competition drives excellence, while others see gamification as a better tool for improving employee engagement and motivation.
+In reality, there’s no one-size-fits-all approach to motivating employees.

-Keep the following seven ideas in mind when evaluating competition in your workplace.
+Keep the following six ideas in mind when you’re evaluating competition in your workplace.

 1. Competition can spur innovation and creativity.